NixOS/equinix-metal-builders/README.md

 # Principles of Operation

 This repository creates a bootable iPXE image.
 We assume each boot starts with an empty set of disks.
-In case this is not true,it erases all of the disks and creates one large ZFS stripe across all disks.
+In case this is not true, it erases all of the disks and creates one large ZFS stripe across all disks.
 If you have any disks attached, it WILL erase it on every boot.